AndersFelde/Django-template/README.md

-## Heldagsprøve i informasjonsteknologi 2
+## Django template - with bootstrap

 ### Rename your project